NREL/resstock/.github/pull_request_template.md

 - [ ] No unexpected circleci regression test changes
 - [ ] All tests are passing (green) on circleci
 - [ ] This branch is up-to-date with master

+For more information on how to perform these checklist items, see the documentation's [Advanced Tutorial](https://resstock.readthedocs.io/en/latest/advanced_tutorial/index.html).